Make an Appointment: (541) 505-8168 | [email protected]

-Mindfulness-Based Cognitive Therapy (MBCT) is an evidence-based approach created to help individuals who struggle with recurring depression, persistent anxiety, and other emotional challenges.
+Mindfulness-Based Cognitive Therapy (MBCT) is an evidence-based approach created to help individuals in Eugene, OR, who struggle with recurring depression, persistent anxiety, and other emotional challenges.
 This powerful therapy blends cognitive behavioral techniques with mindfulness strategies such as meditation and focused breathing.
 The result is a structured program that builds self-awareness and fosters a healthier relationship with thoughts and emotions.

 What Does MBCT Help Treat?